 I will be honest and say that, a few months ago, when I was diagnosed with colon cancer (a diagnosis that later turned out to be mistaken), I flirted with the idea of possibly reaching out to see if she had any desire to meet her biological parents before I died.
 After all, that would have been my one and only shot, based upon the information that was available to me at the time.

-It turns out that I don’t really care enough about her.
+You see, and this might be a big surprise here, it turns out that I don’t really care enough about her to see her again, and that’s assuming that she’d even want to meet in the first place.
 That is to say, I don’t care about her at all.
 Not even a little.
 My prior actions prove that, right?

 I’m mildly curious to see who would be visiting me from Syracuse of all places, but not enough to actually do anything about it.
 What’s odd is that my cancer story was covered by a media outlet in Syracuse, despite the fact that I was running for mayor of Albany, not Syracuse.